dmmartin888/dmmartin888.github.io/docs/about.md

 ---
 layout: default
-title: About
+description: "About Me!"
 ---

-#About page
 <h1>About Me</h1>
-This page tells you a little bit about me.
+This page tells you a little bit about me, the creator of Waggle Dance.